bgolinvaux/orthanc-forwarder-poc/README.md

 ## Test the forwarder

 - Add a new DICOM study/series/instance to the source Orthanc server
-- Check if it's transferred to the remote one
+- Check if it is correct transferred to the remote one.

 Repeat for the other source server.

+## Caveats and improvements

+- Error handling should at least be tested.
+    - It would be nice to check what happens when the Orthanc instances are not available, because they are down or because the network is down.
+- Some logging would be useful, perhaps at the study level.
+Some options are perhaps available through the `OrthancForwarder` class.

 # Notes